iamneo-production/d95db3a3-7ed5-4f06-b700-86dfdab7d05a/README.md

-# d95db3a3-7ed5-4f06-b700-86dfdab7d05a
+### d95db3a3-7ed5-4f06-b700-86dfdab7d05a
 https://sonarcloud.io/summary/overall?id=examly-test_d95db3a3-7ed5-4f06-b700-86dfdab7d05a
-AQI and Heatwaves Prediction
+##AQI and Heatwaves Prediction
-This project aims to predict the Air Quality Index (AQI) and Heatwaves for four cities in India:
+'''This project aims to predict the Air Quality Index (AQI) and Heatwaves for four cities in India:

 🌇 Warangal
 🌆 Nizamabad